kylek29/jerseymaker/README.md

 - Remember to turn off the background.
 - Go to File > Scripts > Browse and select "LoadCSVReplaceText.js"
 - The script will ask you to select an output folder.
-- The script will ask you for a prefix to the filename, type "char_".
+- The script will ask you for a prefix to the filename.
+I usually use 'chars_' for upper A-Z (and numbers, punctuation) and 'chars_l_' for lower.
 - The script will ask you to select a .CSV file.
-Choose the "a-z.csv" file or add your own (if you want more characters).
+-- For uppercase A-Z, numbers, and punctation: upper_a-z0-9_chars.csv -- For lowercase a-z: lower_a-z.csv
+- The script will ask you if you want to force UPPERCASE on the text.
 - The script will generate individual .PNG's to the output folder.
+- NOTE: On Linux, more care may need to be taken to make sure the filename is the right case.
 - Move those files to the _components directory under the script folder.

 #### Generating nameplate